dimagi/commcare-hq/custom/penn_state/README.rst

     * save dates to be skipped in a once-off doc referred to by ID

-Add to total games played everytime the user checks off something about special games
+Add to total games played everytime the user checks off something about special games Account for days off submit a few example forms.
+(Log in and use cloudcare?) use psy.py